Ohio National Guard, EMA hosting emergency response exercise

 Vigilant Guard 2019 is a national level exercise.

-According to Major General John C. Harris, Jr., Ohio’s adjunct general, 90 local, state and federal agencies from across the country are participating in Vigilant Guard.
+According to Major General John C. Harris, Jr., Ohio’s adjutant general, 90 local, state and federal agencies from across the country are participating in Vigilant Guard.

 “This exercise will allow us, as one joint force, to comprehensively test the readiness of the National Guard alongside our partner agencies, in order to be better prepared to protect our citizens and our state when a disaster hits,” said Harris.